hdbham/hbdham/README.md

 - 📄 Know about my experiences [Resume Link](Resume Link)

-- ⚡ Fun fact **The secret to life is doing now what retirees do once retired.
+- ⚡⚡The secret to life is doing now what retirees do once retired.
 Birdwatching, metal-detecting, gold-panning and gardening**

 <h3 align="left">Connect with me:</h3>
 <p align="left">